-Nominations for the Modernism in America Awards are now open
+Nominations for the Modernism in America Awards are now closed

 This juried award recognizes informed, thoughtful and creative design efforts to preserve, restore or adapt a modern building, structure or landscape of local, regional or national significance, securing its presence for future generations.
 Design Awards are recognized in the following sub-categories: